-2 Parties to an ILP and Applicable Regulatory Conditions
+Parties to an ILP and Applicable Regulatory Conditions

-There are certain regulatory conditions which must be satisfied by the parties involved in the ILP in order for it to be authorised by the Central Bank and the below table provides a summary of these.
+There are certain regulatory conditions which must be satisfied by the parties involved in the ILP in order for it to be authorised by the Central Bank and this table provides a summary of those conditions.

-Party Regulatory condition to be satisfied General Partner The GP is not subject to authorisation and there are no minimum capital requirements which apply.
+Party Regulator General Partner The GP is n directors of the Central not apply to Limited Partners For a QIAIF Qualifying I certain exe AIFM For a QIAIF EEA AIFMs certain cor Investment Manager The AIFM n the location for an Irish the investm manager, it provide dis Depositary A deposita authorised assets).
+Administrator An adminis Placement Agent / Distributor Depending Alternativel ry condition to be satisfied not subject to authorisation and no minimum capital requirements apply.
 It can be a non-Irish or an Irish entity.
-The directors of the GP (or, where the GP is a partnership, the directors of the general partner of that partnership) will be subject to the Central Bank's fitness and probity requirements.
-While certain board composition rules will apply to Irish entities, these will not apply to non-Irish entities.
-Limited Partners LPs must meet the requirements to be a Qualifying Investor and meet a minimum commitment requirement of \in 100,000, unless it can avail of certain exemptions (eg, those available to employees of the manager).
+The of the GP (or, where the GP is a partnership, the directors of the general partner of that partnership) will be subject to al Bank's fitness and probity requirements.
+While certain board composition rules will apply to Irish entities, these will to non-Irish entities.

+F ILP or an ELTIF ILP which limits itself to professional or qualifying investors, LPs must meet the requirements to be a Investor (or a professional investor) and meet a minimum commitment requirement of €100,000, unless it can avail of emptions (eg, those available to employees of the manager).
 LPs can be corporates, natural persons or partnerships.

-AIFM The AIFM can be either an EEA AIFM or a non-EEA AIFM.
-Only EEA AIFMs can avail of the AIFMD passport.
-It is also possible to appoint an Irish " registered AIFM ", subject to certain conditions being satisfied.
-Investment Manager The AIFM may delegate portfolio management to an investment manager.
-There are two different filings required depending on the location of the investment manager.
-In each case, it is a once-off filing made the first time the investment manager acts for an Irish fund.
-In the case of an non-EEA investment manager, it is a pre-clearance filing to the Central Bank, which reviews the investment manager's regulatory status and performance history, amongst other things.
-In the case of an EEA investment manager, it is a simple no-review notification filing.
-Regardless of their location, the investment manager must be regulated to provide discretionary investment management services.
-Depositary A depositary authorised by the Central Bank must be appointed to safe keep the assets of the ILP.
-The depositary can be authorised for full range of assets or it may be a real assets depositary (which has a specific authorisation to hold only certain assets).
-Administrator An administrator authorised by the Central Bank must be appointed to the ILP.
-Distributor Depending on the distribution strategy of the ILP, the AIFM may appoint a distributor for certain jurisdictions.
-Alternatively, the AIFM can carry out this role if preferred and if it has the necessary resources.
+IF ILP, the AIFM can be either an EEA AIFM or a non-EEA AIFM, whereas an ELTIF ILP must have an EEA AIFM.
+Only s can avail of the AIFMD passport.
+It is also possible to appoint an Irish "registered AIFM" for a QIAIF ILP, subject to anditions being satisfied.

+may delegate portfolio management to an investment manager.
+There are two different filings required depending on on of the investment manager.
+In each case, it is a once-off filing made the first time the investment manager acts h fund.
+In the case of an non-EEA investment manager, it is a pre-clearance filing to the Central Bank, which reviews ment manager's regulatory status and performance history, amongst other things.
+In the case of an EEA investment it is a simple no-review notification filing.
+Regardless of their location, the investment manager must be regulated to scretionary investment management services.

+ary authorised by the Central Bank must be appointed to safe keep the assets of the ILP.
+The depositary can be I for full range of assets or it may be a real assets depositary (which has a specific authorisation to hold only certain strator authorised by the Central Bank must be appointed to the ILP.

+g on the distribution strategy of the ILP, the AIFM may appoint a placement agent or distributor for certain jurisdictions. ely, the AIFM can carry out this role if preferred and if it has the necessary resources.

-3 The Role of the General Partner
+The Role of the General Partner